henkvancann/FNcompGordian/FNcompGordian.md

 Blue Wallet, Wasabi and Samourai are not yet capable of mutli-sign (Blue Wallet says 'Coming soon' as of Aug 2020, which Samourai stated in 2018 already....)

-# Differences and simularities matrix
+# Differences and similarities matrix

 | Feature / topic                  | Fully Noded                             | Gordian Wallet                       | Wasabi Wallet                           | Samourai Wallet                           | Blue Wallet   | Specter Wallet   |
 | ---------------------------------| ----------------------------------------| -------------------------------------| -----------------------------------| ----------------------------------------| ---------------------------|---------------------------|